Kicer86/cpp_restapi/README.md

 }
 ```

-Also please look into 'example' directory for details.
+Also please look into 'examples' directory for details.